surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 6.21.0-rc.4 =
+= 6.21.0 =

-(2020/02/14) Added support for the Rate my Post plugin.
+(2020/02/15) Added support for the Rate my Post plugin.
 Added support for clearing third-party cache plugins.
 Added new buttons in the SSO &gt; Tools and Actions page.

-= 6.20.0 =

-(2020/02/09) Added detection of write errors when creating a javascript file for the Schema type, article sections, and product category arrays.